Click to print in English!

 • Your child’s bedroom, like other rooms of your home, should have childproof plugs in electric plugs.

 • Make a crib a safe place for your child.
 Never use a pillow for a baby or small child.
-To prevent your child’s head from getting caught between the bars, make sure crib slats are no more than 2 3/8 inches apart.
-Make sure the mattress fits snugly — no more than two fingers should fit between the mattress and the side of the crib.
+To prevent your child’s head from getting caught between the bars, ensure crib slats are no more than 2 3/8 inches apart.
+Ensure the mattress fits snugly — no more than two fingers should fit between the mattress and the side of the crib.

 • Toys should be age-appropriate.
 Check the recommended age range for all your child’s toys.
 Check for choking hazards for children under the age of three.